Back

 \(1{\text{y}}=-10\)

-So the point \((0,−10)\) is on the line and we can update our table accordingly.
+So the point \((0,−10)\) is on the line and you can update the table accordingly.

 x y